Category: highlights-ministerial

 Let’s try an experiment.

 Let’s try an experiment.
 Make a list of what brings you joy/ fun.
 Without too much thinking jot down what opens you to joy and leads to fun.
 1) The birds at the feeder, morning, noon and dusk.
 2) Chuck whistling.
-3) Poppy running full … read more.
+3) Poppy running full speed over the hills.
+4) Norah (my 5-month-old grand niece) … Continue reading Let’s try an experiment.

 Mrs. Berry

 When I was 3 we moved from Lindsborg, Kansas, to the NW edge of Chicago.
 Working farms were within a mile of our house.
 Mrs. Berry lived across the dirt road and lived on what remained of her small farm.
-She had chickens, ducks and … read more.
+She had chickens, ducks and geese.
+As the roads were paved, more houses sprung up … Continue reading Mrs. Berry

 Pluralism